 - Updated regularly

 - Able to keep a personal touch of contact going with your current customers

 - Able to help you attract new customers and clients

 - Cost effective

 Customer Relationship Management

 As everything in life has become computerised, moving towards the online domain, there is a very real risk that we lose the personal touch.
-When you are selling something, and enlisting the custom of people for a long period of time, e.g. through the time of an insurance policy, then you need to keep a personal hand in things.
+If you notice, even the automotive industry has taken a shift towards digital marketing to generate more leads.
+From the usual word of mouth, inspecting vehicles, and buying used cars, nowadays, with the help of technology and the right software, one can buy a car and inspect the details online itself.
+If interested further, you can discover this info here.
+That said, when you are selling something, and enlisting the custom of people for a long period of time, e.g. through the time of an insurance policy, then you need to keep a personal hand in things.
 For instance, letters need to be sent out, updates need to be done, we need to be able to keep a handle on enquiries.

 A good insurance policy software package will do this for you automatically, and all you need to do is keep your customer database bang up to date.
 Introduction letters can be sent out, periodic update letters can be sent out, special offer letters can be generated, policy documents can be created, and when the policy is drawing to an end, introduction to new policies can be generated also.